-Diversity expands beyond physical characteristics to include diversity of thought and perspective, which cultivates a more innovative and creative environment.
+Diversity extends beyond physical characteristics to include diversity of thought and perspective, which promotes a more innovative and creative environment.
 At Southwire, we believe an inclusive culture enables talent to flourish and encourages our employees to reach their highest potential.
 We believe that if we strive for inclusion, diversity will naturally follow.
-Weaving employees into our community regardless of their background demonstrates to all potential candidates that they have a home at Southwire.
+Weaving employees into our community, regardless of their background, demonstrates to all potential candidates that they have a home at Southwire.
 Simply stated, Southwire wants employees to feel empowered, see diversity and experience inclusivity.

 Southwire continues to develop and deploy tools and resources to connect employees with new perspectives.
-Whether the program is relatively young, such as the Southwire Women’s Network, or mature, such as Sounding Board, which connects employees with executive management, the programs span a wide spectrum for greater impact.
+Whether it is through Southwire’s Project Gift® activities, the 12 For Life® mentorship program, attending employee resource group functions, or being part of a Sounding Board which connects employees with executive management, we continue to build programs that span a wide spectrum for greater impact.